markreha/cloudworkshop/README.md

 Development Tools Installation
 --------
 For desktop development you will need to download and install the following tools.
 If you use the Cloud based Codeenvy IDE than you will not be required to install ANY development tools!
-1. Eclipse Neon for Java EE platform: Download [here](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3) and/or use cloud based the Codenvy IDE.
+1. Eclipse Oxygen for Java EE platform: Download [here](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3) and/or use cloud based the Codenvy IDE.
-2. Eclipse Neon for PHP platform: Download [here](http://www.eclipse.org/downloads/packages/eclipse-php-developers/neon3) and/or use the cloud based Codenvy IDE.
+2. Eclipse Oxygen for PHP platform: Download [here](http://www.eclipse.org/downloads/packages/eclipse-php-developers/neon3) and/or use the cloud based Codenvy IDE.
 3. Tomcat 8.5: Download [here](http://tomcat.apache.org/download-80.cgi) and/or use the cloud based Codenvy IDE.
 4. MAMP: Download [here](https://www.mamp.info/en/downloads/).
 5. SourceTree: Download [here](https://www.sourcetreeapp.com) and/or use the Chrome Browser.